samson-bakos/LHL-DS-Midterm-QA/README.md

-# Data Science Midterm QA
+# Data Science Midterm Demo

-QA version of the Midterm Assignment for LHL DS 5.0 Curriculum
+Demo version of the Midterm Assignment for LHL DS 5.0 Curriculum

-QA by: Samson Bakos
+Demo by: Samson Bakos

-Blind test of project workflow to identify possible student issues

-## Current Status:

-Main Workflow completed with issues identified.
-Some refactoring needed (commenting, functionalizing).